tmdgusya/hugo-theme/content/posts/hugo/index.md

 ## Connect blog repository as a submodule

-Before we connect blog repository as a submodule, there is a one thing you have to know which is Build results of `hugo` are being packed in `public` directory.
+Before we connect the blog repository as a submodule, there is one thing you have to know, which is Build results of `hugo` are being packed in `public` directory.
 So, we need to connect blog repository as a submodule in `public` directory.

-1. **Connect blog repository as a submodule.** (You have to replace the link below to your blog repository link)
+1. **Connect blog repository as a submodule.** (You have to replace the link below with your blog repository link)
     ```sh
     git submodule add -b main https://github.com/yours/yours.github.io.git public
     ```